How To Test Ductile Iron for Quality

 2. Eddy current testing

 This method of nondestructive testing may be used on electrically conductive ferrous and non-ferrous castings.
 It uses AC current to create a magnetic field which induces a low-energy electrical current in the casting.
-In response, the casting generates its own magnetic field which interacts with the original field.
+In response, the casting generates a magnetic field which interacts with the original field.
 Discontinuities affect the interaction and this can be analyzed by electronic equipment.

 3. Magnetic particle inspection

 Like other alloys of iron, ductile iron is a ferromagnetic material.
-This allows for the use of magnetic particle inspection to check for surface and shallow subsurface discontinuities in a ductile iron casting.
+This allows for the use of magnetic particle inspection to check for surface and shallow subsurface discontinuities in ductile iron casting.
 As one ISO standard for magnetic particle testing warns, however, the test's "sensitivity diminishes rapidly with depth."
 Also, non-ferrous materials cannot be tested using this method.

 4. Penetrant testing